 Why?
 Who the fuck knew.

-Seeing that sonic-crab possessed no obvious weaponry, Victor hit the accelerator.
+Seeing that the sonic crab possessed no obvious weaponry, Victor hit the accelerator.
 The F-550 leapt forward and hurtled down the street.
-The sonic-crab remained still.
-Victor aligned the bull-bar and dropped a gear.
+The sonic crab remained still.
+Victor aligned the bull bar and dropped a gear.
 As soon as the F-550 mounted the footpath the robot’s legs sprouted and sprang outward, the dish folded down and the unit launched into the air.
-The F-550 hit the pile of rubbish, swerving in time to match the trajectory of the sonic-crab.
+The F-550 hit the pile of rubbish, swerving in time to match the trajectory of the sonic crab.

 Let’s see how fast this thing is.

 Victor changed gears while white-knuckling the steering wheel.
-The sonic-crab, bouncing sideways, abandoned the hard surface of the road seeking rougher terrain.
+The sonic crab, bouncing sideways, abandoned the hard surface of the road seeking rougher terrain.
 Its six legs seemed more accustomed to it.
 Victor did likewise, his eagerness to down run this malcreation undeterred.
-They machine sprinted up a hill and headed for the railway tracks.
+The machine sprinted up a hill and headed for the railway tracks.
 Victor took a shortcut through a backyard, smashing up fences till the F-550 ascended the grassy slope.
 He did not bother looking about for any oncoming trains, there were none and would never be any.
 The railway sleepers on the track rocked the F-550 but failed to hinder his speed.
-The sonic-crab could run fast, but it was no match for the three hundred horse-powered F-550.
+The sonic crab could run fast, but it was no match for the three-hundred-horse-powered F-550.

-That was the System One’s weakness.
+That was System One’s weakness.
 Battery power.
 Sure, the capacities of batteries were impressive, even pre-doomsday ones, but these ever-evolving killer autons were drawing more and more amps.
-This sonic-crab had spent all night bellowing out low-frequency tones at a hundred decibels.
+This sonic crab had spent all night bellowing out low-frequency tones at a hundred decibels.
 It would be due for a recharge.
-When the petroleum guzzling F-550 began gaining on the sonic-crab, Victor throttled it some more.
+When the petroleum-guzzling F-550 began gaining on the sonic crab, Victor throttled it some more.
 He didn’t want to damage it; he planned to smash it into little pieces.
-The sonic-crab slowed, then suddenly stopped and turned.
+The sonic crab slowed, then suddenly stopped and turned.
 Its feet dug in and the disk flipped open.